 Myopia vs Hyperopia: Understand The Lens Difference

 If you feel a headache, or problem focusing on distant or nearby objects, go for an eye check-up.
-Once the ophthalmologist diagnoses the problem, he will recommend you the lenses according to your problem.
+Once the optometrist diagnoses the problem, he will recommend you the lenses according to your problem.

 Can We Treat It With Lasik?

 Following Lasik surgery, you’ll be able to see clearly without wearing any lenses or glasses.
 The cornea demands some time to heal, and once it heals you will receive results.
 Though you may feel uncomfortable in the beginning, everything will get normal with time.
-In a nutshell, near and farsightedness can be treated with Lasik surgery.
+In a nutshell, near and farsightedness can be removed with Lasik surgery.

 Get a Consultation From Eyecare Studio

-They may suggest treatment solutions such as lifestyle changes, and what to note in other areas to control these problems.
+They may suggest solutions such as lifestyle changes, and what to note in other areas to control these problems.
 If you think your child is suffering from the above eye conditions, you can get their vision tested.
 We offer comprehensive eye checkups at our stores.
 Besides, Eyecare Studio offers high-quality eyeglasses, and lenses at a reasonable price.
 You can check out our customer’s reviews or testimonials.
-Contact us to you’re your appointment with an optometrist now.
+Contact us to book your appointment with an optometrist now.